 If Mihalovic is a vaccine researcher, he has published exactly zero PubMed-indexed articles about vaccines.
 He actually hasn’t published anything about any medical science anywhere.
 His claim to being a vaccine researcher rings rather hollow.

 Mihalovic is as much a vaccine researcher as I am an Oscar winning screenwriter.
-I can say that I write screenplays.
-I can claim that I am Steven Spielberg’s best buddy.
+Please note that I am not a screen writer, let alone an Oscar winning one.
+However, I could say that I write screenplays.
+I could claim that I am Steven Spielberg’s best buddy.
 But it would take you about 14 nanoseconds to find that there is no evidence of my being a screenwriter, and you’d just think I was nuts.

-Mihalovic, of course, thinks he’s as brilliant as a real scientific vaccine researcher, but his credibility as one is about as suspect as my bonafides as a screenwriter.
-Approximately 0.
+Similarly, I found no evidence that Mihalovic is or was a real vaccine researcher.
+Of course, Mihalovic thinks he’s as brilliant as a real scientific vaccine researcher, but his credibility as one is about as suspect as my bonafides as a screenwriter.
+In other words, approximately 0.

 Nevertheless, let’s get back to what these vaccine deniers are claiming: